-This flavor-packed tomato basil bread is made with tomato paste, sundried tomatoes, and dried basil and baked in a Dutch oven for an artisan crust.
+This flavor-packed tomato basil bread is made with tomato paste, sundried tomatoes, and dried basil then baked in a Dutch oven for a crispy artisan crust.
 I love it dipped in soup or toasted & spread with soft cheese!

-So let's talk about the ingredients for a sec, starting with the tomatoes.
-I decided to skip fresh tomatoes & use a combo of tomato paste (it has a super concentrated flavor) and sundried tomatoes (to avoid excess moisture), so you won't miss that tomato flavor in every bite!
-And just a little sugar helps to balance the acidity from the tomatoes, which can slow down yeast's activity in the dough.
+I decided to skip fresh tomatoes & use a combo of tomato paste (for its super concentrated flavor) and sundried tomatoes (to avoid excess moisture), so you won't miss that tomato flavor in every bite.
+And just a little sugar helps to balance the acidity from the tomatoes, which slowed down yeast's activity when I tested it without sugar.

 developed & tested by: